 “Specifications” means the description and identification of requirements and other specifications for the Services described in the Documentation.

-“Third-Party Materials” means any systems, services, products, materials and information, in any form or medium, including any websites, portals, hosting platforms, software (open source or otherwise), documents, data, content, specifications, equipment, or components of or relating to the Third-Party Systems that are operated by a third party and not proprietary to itopia.
+“Third-Party Materials” means any systems, services, products, materials and information, in any form or medium, including any websites, portals, hosting platforms, software (open-source or otherwise), documents, data, content, specifications, equipment, or components of or relating to the Third-Party Materials that are operated by a third party and not proprietary to itopia.

 2.1 Access and Use.
-Subject to and conditioned on Customer’s and its Authorized Users’ compliance with the terms and conditions of this Agreement, itopia hereby grants Customer a non-exclusive, non-transferable (except in compliance with Section 15.8) right to access and use the Services during the Term, solely for Customer’s internal business purposes by Authorized Users in accordance with the terms and conditions herein.
+Itopia Services are licensed, not sold, and You acquire no ownership interest in the Services or Documentation under this TOS.
+Subject to and conditioned on Customer’s and its Authorized Users’ compliance with the terms and conditions of this TOS, itopia hereby grants Customer a non-exclusive, non-transferable (except in compliance with Section 15.8) right to access and use the Services during the Term, solely for Customer’s internal business purposes by Authorized Users in accordance with the terms and conditions herein.

 2.4 Reservation of Rights.
-Nothing in this Agreement grants any right, title, or interest in or to (including any license under) any Intellectual Property Rights in or relating to, the Services, itopia Materials, or Third-Party Materials, whether expressly, by implication, estoppel, or otherwise.
-All rights, title, and interest in and to the Services, the itopia Materials, and the Third-Party Materials are and will remain with itopia and the respective rights holders of the Third-Party Materials.
+Nothing in this TOS grants any right, title, or interest in or to (including any license under) any Intellectual Property Rights in or relating to, the Services, itopia Materials, or Third-Party Materials, whether expressly, by implication, estoppel, or otherwise.
+All right, title, and interest in and to the Services, itopia Materials, and the Third-Party Materials are and will remain with itopia and the respective rights holders in the Third-Party Materials.

-2.7 Changes. itopia reserves the right, in its sole discretion, to make any changes to the Services and itopia Materials that it deems necessary or useful to: (a) maintain or enhance: (i) the quality or delivery of itopia’s services to its customers; (ii) the competitive strength of or market for itopia’s services; or (iii) the Services’ cost efficiency or performance; or (b) to comply with applicable Law.
+2.6 Changes. itopia reserves the right, in its sole discretion, to make any changes to the Services, Equipment, Documentation and itopia Materials that it deems necessary or useful to: (a) maintain or enhance: (i) the quality or delivery of itopia’s services to its customers; (ii) the competitive strength of or market for itopia’s Services; or (iii) the Services’ cost efficiency or performance; or (b) to comply with applicable Law.

-2.8 Suspension or Termination of Services. itopia may, directly or indirectly, and by use of an itopia Disabling Device or any other lawful means, suspend, terminate, or otherwise deny Customer’s, any Authorized User’s, or any other Person’s access to or use of all or any part of the Services or itopia Materials, without incurring any resulting obligation or liability, if: (a) itopia receives a judicial or other governmental demand or order, subpoena, or law enforcement request that expressly or by reasonable implication requires itopia to do so; or (b) itopia believes, in its good faith and reasonable discretion, that: (i) Customer or any Authorized User has failed to comply with any material term of this Agreement, or accessed or used the Services beyond the scope of the rights granted or for a purpose not authorized under this Agreement or in any manner that does not comply with any material instruction or requirement of the Specifications; (ii) Customer or any Authorized User is, has been, or is likely to be involved in any fraudulent, misleading, or unlawful activities relating to or in connection with any of the Services; or (iii) this Agreement expires or is terminated.
-This Section does not limit any of itopia’s other rights or remedies, whether at law, in equity, or under this Agreement.
+2.7 Suspension or Termination of Services. itopia may, directly or indirectly, and by use of a itopia Disabling Device or any other lawful means, suspend, terminate, or otherwise deny Customer’s, any Authorized User’s, or any other Person’s access to or use of all or any part of the Services or itopia Materials, without incurring any resulting obligation or liability, if: (a) itopia receives a judicial or other governmental demand or order, subpoena, or law enforcement request that expressly or by reasonable implication requires itopia to do so; or (b) itopia believes, in its good faith and reasonable discretion, that: (i) Customer or any Authorized User has failed to comply with any material term of this TOS, or accessed or used the Services beyond the scope of the rights granted or for a purpose not authorized under this TOS or in any manner that does not comply with any material instruction or requirement of the Specifications; (ii) Customer or any Authorized User is, has been, or is likely to be involved in any fraudulent, misleading, or unlawful activities relating to or in connection with any of the Services; or (iii) this TOS expires or is terminated.
+This Section 2.8 does not limit any of itopia’s other rights or remedies, whether at law, in equity, or under this TOS.

 4.3 Corrective Action and Notice.
 If Customer becomes aware of any actual or threatened activity prohibited by Section 3, Customer shall, and shall cause its Authorized Users to, immediately: (a) take all reasonable and lawful measures within their respective control that are necessary to stop the activity or threatened activity and to mitigate its effects (including, where applicable, by discontinuing and preventing any unauthorized access to the Services and itopia Materials and permanently erasing from their systems and destroying any data to which any of them have gained unauthorized access); and (b) notify itopia of any such actual or threatened activity.

-7.1 itopia Security Obligations. itopia will employ security measures in accordance with applicable industry practice and itopia’s data privacy and security policy as amended from time to time (”Privacy and Security Policy”).
+7.1 itopia Systems and Security Obligations. itopia will employ security measures in accordance with applicable industry practice and itopia’s data privacy and security policy as amended from time to time (”Privacy and Security Policy”).

 7.4 Customer Control and Responsibility.
 Customer has and will retain sole responsibility for: (a) all Customer Data, including its content and use; (b) all information, instructions, and materials provided by or on behalf of Customer or any Authorized User in connection with the Services; (c) Customer’s information technology infrastructure, including computers, software, databases, electronic systems (including database management systems), and networks, whether operated directly by Customer or through the use of third-party services (”Customer Systems”); (d) the security and use of Customer’s and its Authorized Users’ Access Credentials; and (e) all access to and use of the Services and itopia Materials directly or indirectly by or through the Customer Systems or its or its Authorized Users’ Access Credentials, with or without Customer’s knowledge or consent, including all results obtained from, and all conclusions, decisions, and actions based on, such access or use.